ThomSab/Magic_Man/README.md

 This branch was created in order to implement a far more sophisticated algorithm for evolving NNs.
 The planned implementation is based on a [paper](https://www.mitpressjournals.org/doi/abs/10.1162/106365602320169811 "Stanley K., Miikkulainen R. (2002)") by K.O.
 Stanley and R. Miikkulainen that was published back in 2002 in the MIT Press Journals.
-In their paper, K. Stanley and R. Miikulainen outline an algorithm that introduces new features to existing method.
+In their paper, K. Stanley and R. Miikulainen outline an algorithm that introduces new features to existing methods.
 These new features significantly improve their performance.
 The main feature introduced by the authors is the evolution of the topolgy of the neural net in addition to its connectivity.
 Beyond that, the authors introduce other innovative mechanisms such as Speciation, starting from minimal structure and an improved method for mating to further improve the performance.